tsai143/online-shop-2024-analysis/docs/week3_data_modeling.md

 \- Produced a set of validated association rules suitable for:

-&nbsp; - Cross-sell recommendations
+  - Cross-sell recommendations

-&nbsp; - Dashboard insights
+  - Dashboard insights

-&nbsp; - Strategic decision-making
+  - Strategic decision-making

 \- Results are ready for visualization and stakeholder consumption